 RESIDENTIAL CARE HOMES

-Traditionally care homes were referred to as residential homes and nursing homes.
-Today, the most common term is care home, which refers to all homes that provide both personal and nursing care.
+Care homes were traditionally referred to as residential homes and nursing homes.
+Today, the most common term is care home.
+This umbrella term refers to all homes that provide both personal and nursing care.

-There are a range of different care homes available to choose from.
-Some homes will cater for those needing residential care or nursing care.
-They will have a specific number of beds which are registered for nursing care while their other beds are defined as residential care only.
-These beds are normally within the same facility but in different sections of the building.
+There are a range of different care homes and nursing homes available to choose from.
+A residential care home tends to have both nursing and residential residents.
+For instance, each home will have a specific number of beds which are registered for nursing care, whilst their other beds will be defined as residential care.
+The different beds are normally within the same facility but in separate sections of the building.

 Assistance with personal hygiene, such as support with bathing, washing, skin and nail care.